roman-milk/roman-milk.github.io/the-black-wedding.md

  Mandy had always dreamed of being part of some crazy love story like in the movies, but she never thought it could actually happen.
 But... it had.
 She had gone out to a bar in the city, and while her friends' eyes were on the morass of people with drinks in their hands, scoping out for any possible winners among them, Mandy's eyes were on the bartender.
 Not only because he was a hunk, but also because she recognized him.

  Zack Wade wasn't just a bartender.
 Mandy knew him from back home, thousands of miles away.
 They had gone to high school together, and while she was the wallflower, he was the popular guy.
 He was the guy who the girls flocked to.
 He was the guy who all the guys wanted to be best friends with.
 To put it simply, in high school, he was THAT guy.
 And while Mandy would freely admit that she barely knew Zack, they knew each other enough that whenever they would run across each other, he would give her a friendly cute smile and nod, and she would respond in kind, but in a far more nervous, less cool manner.
-Report_Story #3